 What does it mean?

-The Regulator has developed a set of tenant satisfaction measures (TSMs) which landlords will have to gather.
-They will follow the themes of the white paper around properties being in good repair, building safety, engagement and neighbourhood management – including measures on anti-social behaviour.
+The Regulator developed a set of tenant satisfaction measures (TSMs) which landlords now gather every year.
+These measures follow the themes of the white paper around properties being in good repair, building safety, engagement and neighbourhood management – including measures on anti-social behaviour.
 For further information see our tenant satisfaction measures guide.

 Chapter 3: To have your complaints dealt with promptly and fairly

-With the Housing Ombudsman’s complaints handling code having already been published and in force since January 2022, this chapter focuses on a strengthened working relationship between the Ombudsman and the Regulator, and the actions landlords must take to increase awareness of residents right to complain.
+With the Housing Ombudsman’s complaints handling code already published and in force since January 2022, this chapter focuses on a strengthened working relationship between the Ombudsman and the Regulator, and the actions landlords must take to increase awareness of residents’ right to complain.

 What does it mean?

-The long criticised ‘democratic filter’ (where residents must go through a “designated person” or wait 8 weeks before taking their complaint to The Ombudsman) is to be scrapped.
+The long criticised ‘democratic filter’ (where residents must go through a “designated person” or wait 8 weeks before taking their complaint to The Ombudsman) has now been scrapped.

-The Ombudsman’s complaints handling code will help ensure consistency of complaint handling by different landlords and also put greater emphasis on learning from complaints as a route to service improvement.
+The Ombudsman’s complaints handling code will now help to ensure consistency of complaint handling by different landlords and also put greater emphasis on learning from complaints as a route to service improvement.

 From March 2021, the Ombudsman began publishing online reports of complaints handled for each landlord as well as detailing the outcomes.
-On a quarterly basis they will also publish ‘complaint handling failure orders’ – naming the landlords and reason for failure.
+Every quarter they now publish ‘complaint handling failure orders’ – naming the landlords and reason for failure.

 The Regulator, the Ombudsman and the Government will lead a centralised awareness raising campaign of social housing residents’ right to complain and the routes of objection open to them.
 Landlords will also be required to publish their complaints process both on their website and more widely, as well as raising awareness themselves of the complaints process.